 Add the roasted tomatoes (or drained canned tomatoes), sun-dried tomatoes, garlic, parmesan cheese, tomato powder or paste (if using), white balsamic vinegar, and salt and pepper.
 Process until the mixture is partly pureed and well-combined.
 Check the thickness and add a bit more oil if you wish, then taste to see if you want to add more garlic or parmesan cheese, pulsing a few more times if you add any more seasonings.

-Serve with whole-grain crackers, whole-wheat pita bread, whole-grain flatbread, or Socca.
+Serve with whole-grain crackers, whole-wheat or low-carb pita bread, whole-grain flatbread, or Socca.
 This tapenade will stay good in the fridge for about two weeks, and it can be frozen.